e2vinodj/Claim_Terminations/chapter1.md

 `@instructions`

 - Run the code in "Script.R" as-is by clicking on the button "Run Code".
 See the results.
-  Note the message for the code below comment #2: `str_detect(ctr_data$Diagnosis_Category, "Alzheimer")` If you don’t have the package `stringr` loaded in your session, you will get an error message - Error: could not find function "str_detect".
+  Note the message for the code below comment #2: If you donot have the package `stringr` loaded in your session, you will get an error message - Error: could not find function "str_detect".

 - Now type the following below comment #1 to load the package `stringr` in your session.
 Then Click on the button "Run Code": `library(stringr)`.
   Now see the results of the code under comment #2.
 There should not be an error.